 Pet-Nat aka "pétillant naturel” aka “methode ancestral.”

 So pet-nat is more similar to the Champagne Method than it is to the Tank Method.
 Why?
-Because the SECOND FERMENTATION HAPPENS INSIDE THE BOTTLE IT IS SOLD IN.
+Because the BUBBLES ARE CREATED INSIDE THE BOTTLE IT IS SOLD IN.
 Here we go again.
 Am I experiencing déjà vu?

 - Make still wine, except this time, at the perfectly opportune moment during fermentation...